KumoCorp/kumomta/docs/reference/events/requeue_message.md

 !!! note
-    This event was actually added in `2024.06.10-84e84b89` but under the erroneous name `message_requeued`.
-That was corrected in dev builds when the `smtp_response` parameter was added.
+    This event was actually added in `2024.06.10-84e84b89` but under the erroneous name `message_requeued`, and with a broken event registration that prevented it from working.
+That was corrected in the version shown above when the `smtp_response` parameter was added.

 This event is triggered when a message encountered a transient failure.
 Its purpose is to allow you to re-bind the message to an alternative